laravel/docs/eloquent-relationships.md

          */
         public function videos()
         {
-            return $this->morphedByMany('App\Models\Video', 'taggable');
+            return $this->morphedByMany(Video::class, 'taggable');
         }
     }

 <a name="many-to-many-polymorphic-retrieving-the-relationship"></a>
 #### Retrieving The Relationship

 Once your database table and models are defined, you may access the relationships via your models.
-For example, to access all of the tags for a post, you can use the `tags` dynamic property:
+For example, to access all of the tags for a post, you can use the `tags` dynamic relationship property:

+    use App\Models\Post;

-    $post = App\Models\Post::find(1);
+    $post = Post::find(1);

     foreach ($post->tags as $tag) {
         //
     }

-You may also retrieve the owner of a polymorphic relation from the polymorphic model by accessing the name of the method that performs the call to `morphedByMany`.
-In our case, that is the `posts` or `videos` methods on the `Tag` model.
-So, you will access those methods as dynamic properties:
+You may retrieve the parent of a polymorphic relation from the polymorphic child model by accessing the name of the method that performs the call to `morphedByMany`.
+In this case, that is the `posts` or `videos` methods on the `Tag` model.
+So, you may access those methods as dynamic relationship properties:

+    use App\Models\Tag;

-    $tag = App\Models\Tag::find(1);
+    $tag = Tag::find(1);

+    foreach ($tag->posts as $post) {
+        //
+    }

     foreach ($tag->videos as $video) {
         //